The Ferocity of Chemotherapy: Does The End Justify The Means?

 Hair loss is one of the most dreaded aspects of chemotherapy, even though other side effects may be more severe from a biological aspect.
 Hair loss can affect your self-confidence, lower your mood, and cause stress.

 There is some good news - not all cancer drugs lead to hair loss.
 For those that do, it may range from thinning to complete baldness and will affect all areas of the body with hair.
 The other good news, hair loss due to chemo is not permanent.
-Hair usually begins to grow back 2-3 weeks after the last treatment.
+Hair usually begins to grow back 2 to 3 weeks after the last treatment.
 Many patients prefer to cut their hair short before treatment begins to lessen the psychological impact of hair loss.

 How Can You Avoid Chemotherapy-Induced Nausea and Vomiting?